 He was very competitive and very professional.
 He brought a lot of charisma to the game of golf and we saw that he had a lot of fun on the course.
 He has changed golf while giving back to society.
 His philanthropy helped building hospitals, while funding the care of sick children.
 He was also an accomplished businessman who took great joy in driving his own plane around the world.
 It’s pretty cool!

 He's the perfect athlete to him.
 He keeps an exemplary attitude at all times while remaining calm.
 He loves his sport and it’s easy to see.
 He is also very intelligent, dedicated to his sport and disciplined.
 He respects his opponents and he keeps an immaculate sporting spirit.
 Of course, he is a magician on the tennis course with outstanding fluidity, proving he worked hard to achieve this perfection.

-A man who had a great vision of America.
-A man who had a modest childhood but nonetheless reached the highest level in world politics.
-He had eloquence, a gifted intelligence, and he overcame barriers.
 First African-American president, he valued honesty, integrity, fairness and respect.
 He is not perfect too, he confessed that he made mistakes and this is a sign of great humility that all great leaders possesses.